Managing Multiple Versions of Python on Ubuntu 18.04

 Depending on which version of Ubuntu you're running, your VPS probably shipped with either Python 2.7, or both Python 2.7 and Python 3.6.
 But what if you don't want to run either of those versions?
 If you're like me, you might have tried to replace your system's default installation and destroyed your machine in the process.
 In case nobody has told you not to do that, I'll do the honors: don't do that.

-- It's probably best to avoid messing around with your Python PATH where possible, and
+- It's best to avoid messing around with your Python PATH whenever possible.

-We're going to walk through how to install the current latest version of Python (Python 3.8) alongside Ubuntu's system Python versions safely and easily.
+We're going to walk through how to install the current latest version of Python alongside Ubuntu's system Python versions safely and easily.

 Downloading the Latest Python Version